42 Day

 Methodology:

-The "Porn Abstinence Impact Challenge: Nighttime Wood Test" is an observational trial designed to investigate the potential effects of a 30-day period of pornography abstinence on nocturnal erections.
+This porn abstinence Impact trial is an observational trial designed to investigate the potential effects of a 30-day period of pornography abstinence on nocturnal erections.
 Utilizing the Adam Sensor, a connected health device, the study measures penile tumescence during sleep—a critical marker of hormonal and sexual health in men.
 This study, conducted under the "Minimal Risk Umbrella protocol," serves as a "Signal Phase" trial at Efforia, where participants act as their own controls.
 By comparing baseline data with post-abstinence outcomes, the study aims to provide initial insights into the physiological impacts of pornography abstinence, thus offering a directional indication of potential positive results and contributing to the limited existing safety data.

 The study experience is structured into a 40-day period where participants first establish a baseline during the initial week by maintaining their usual pornography consumption habits.
 This baseline period is crucial for capturing a snapshot of each participant's current physiological state, including the frequency and quality of nocturnal erections.
 Following this, participants enter a 30-day abstinence phase, during which they attempt to refrain from any form of pornography, with an emphasis on intention over perfection.
 Throughout this period, key variables such as nighttime erections, mental clarity, libido, mood, and energy levels are meticulously tracked.
 Efforia provides guidance via digital tools to ensure consistency and privacy in data collection, encouraging participants to reflect and report without judgment.